Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 agencies around Tampa Florida, re-posted them as individual entries, and then allowed visitors to comment on them.
 Hence it was

-meant to be a way for the public to directly remark on typically one-way communication streams from government sources that do not typically include "comments sections" for their releases the same way newspapers often do.
+meant to be a way for the public to directly remark on typically one-way communication streams from government sources that do not typically include "comments sections" for their releases the same way that newspaper websites often do.

 It wasn't immediately apparent